davepinch/qbasic-empire/README.md

 # controls

-* Follow any prompts on the screen.
-* Use the arrow keys to navigate dialog boxes and the atlas.
+* Use the arrow keys, Home, End, PgDn and PgUp to navigate menus and windows.
-* Press Enter to select a menu item; press Escape to cancel an operation.
+* Press Enter to select a menu item, or press ESC to cancel a menu.
-* Use ^S, ^E, ^D and ^X to move windows.
+* Once you see the atlas, press Escape to open the top menubar.

 # plans